codeintegrity-ai/mutahunter/README.md

 ## Getting Started

-⚠️ We highly suggest using `--modified-files-only` flag to run mutation testing on only on modified files and `--only-mutate-file-paths` flag to focus on specific files.
-This will make the mutation testing **faster** and **cost effective.** ⚠️
+⚠️ We highly suggest:

+- Using `--modified-files-only` flag to run mutation testing on only on modified files.
+- Using `--only-mutate-file-paths` flag to focus on specific files.
+T

+The above flags will make the mutation testing significantly **faster** and **cost effective.** ⚠️

 ```bash
 # Install Mutahunter package via GitHub.
 Python 3.11+ is required.